- Managed Services

 The Australian Government Information Security Manual (ISM) is cyber security framework organisations can use to assess, remediate, and protect their data and networks.
 Its use is mandatory for all Australian government agencies and is increasingly becoming a requirement for commercial organisations that conduct business with the Australian Government, including Defence.
 Organisations can self-assess against the ISM at any time, though official certification can only be gained through an assessment by an endorsed IRAP assessor such as Security Centric.

 Endorsed IRAP assessors are qualified to assess an organisation against the ISM, identifying gaps within your system security, and quantifying the risk of vulnerability.
 Security Centric have expert assessors who can help every step of the way, from auditing, to remediation, and final IRAP certification, helping turn a very resource intensive assessment into something much more efficient.

 The Essential Eight is a series of baseline mitigation strategies taken from the Strategies to Mitigate Cyber Security Incidents recommended for organisations by the Australian Government.
 Implementing these strategies as a minimum makes it much harder for adversaries to compromise systems.

-Once the initial review has been completed and technical assessments have commenced, we will assess the overall security maturity by evaluating the security policies and controls against the PSPF and ASD’s Strategies to Mitigate Cyber Security Incidents, aligned with the Essential Eight Maturity Model.
+Once the initial review has been completed and technical assessments have commenced, we will assess the overall security maturity by evaluating the security policies and controls against the PSPF and ACSC’s Strategies to Mitigate Cyber Security Incidents, aligned with the Essential Eight Maturity Model.

 |Application Whitelisting||Patch Applications|